Revalue Standard Cost Inventory

 1. First, the revaluation transaction sets the standard cost of an item.

-This process identifies in the system which cost and cost category will be used on transactions for this item as of the effective date.
+This process tells NetSuite which cost and cost category to use on transactions for the item as of the effective date.

-2. After the revaluation is performed, transactions entered use the newly established standard cost for items.
+2. After you run the revaluation, any new transactions use the updated standard cost for items.

 For example, the current cost on record for the item Assembly Widget A is $20.
-You previously created a planned standard cost record for Widget A that is associated with cost version Q3 2020.
+You previously created a planned standard cost record for Widget A that's associated with cost version Q3 2020.
 It shows the standard cost of Widget A at $30.
-Now, you want to push that cost to production so it is used in costing calculations as of July 1, 2021.
+Now, you want to push that cost to production so it's used in costing calculations as of July 1, 2021.
 To do so, enter an inventory cost revaluation.

 Calculate Inventory Value

-An inventory cost revaluation transaction sets the value of on-hand inventory.
-This value is calculated as:
+An inventory cost revaluation transaction sets the value of on-hand inventory, calculated as:

 On-hand value = (standard cost * current quantity on hand)